Updated: Apr 8

 You can stand before God and call him Abba father.
 You can bask in his glory.
 You can soak up his presence with no feeling of guilt or shame.
 You can come before the throne of mercy with no sense of shame.

 You have been paid for.
 Satan held you captive through sin, but Christ, through his death on the cross, has set you free.
 What does that mean?
 It means you are no longer a slave to sin.
 The power of sin no longer holds you.

 You are more than a conqueror.

 Isn’t that sweet?
-You know who Christ gave all that authority?
-To you of course, through his death and in his name.
+Do you know to who Christ gave all that authority?
+To you, of course, through his death, and in his name.
 And that makes you more than conquerors.

 In all your struggle against sin, for every battle against the enemy, victory is already guaranteed because Christ already won the war for you.

-Finally, when Christ said, it is finished, he affirmed that everything concerning you has been completed.
+Finally, when Christ said, it is finished; he affirmed that everything concerning you is completed.